 (6) businesses located in designated enterprise zones, as described in section 469.168.

-If the board determines that an eligible small business is eligible for special assistance, the $1,000,000 limitation established in subdivision 1 does not apply.
+Subd.
+4. Exemption from limitation.
+If the board determines that a revenue-producing enterprise is eligible for special assistance, the $1,000,000 limitation established in subdivision 1 does not apply.

-An eligible small business is not eligible to receive special assistance unless the board has passed a resolution designating the eligible small business as being in need of special assistance.
+Subd.
+5. Designation; criteria.
+A revenue-producing enterprise is not eligible to receive special assistance unless the board has passed a resolution designating the revenue-producing enterprise as being in need of special assistance.
 The resolution must include findings that the designation and receipt of the special assistance will be of exceptional benefit to the state of Minnesota in that at least three of the following criteria are met:

-(1) to expand or remain in Minnesota, the eligible small business has demonstrated that it cannot obtain suitable financing from other sources;
+(1) to expand or remain in Minnesota, the revenue-producing enterprise has demonstrated that it cannot obtain suitable financing from other sources;

-(2) special assistance will enable an eligible small business not currently located in Minnesota to locate a facility in Minnesota that directly increases the number of jobs in the state;
+(2) special assistance will enable a revenue-producing enterprise not currently located in Minnesota to locate a facility in Minnesota that directly increases the number of jobs in the state;

-(3) the eligible small business will create or retain significant numbers of jobs in a Minnesota community;
+(3) the revenue-producing enterprise will create or retain significant numbers of jobs in a Minnesota community;

-(4) the eligible small business has a significant potential for growth in jobs or economic activities in Minnesota during the ensuing five-year period; and
+(4) the revenue-producing enterprise has a significant potential for growth in jobs or economic activities in Minnesota during the ensuing five-year period; and

-(5) the eligible small business will maintain a significant level of productivity in Minnesota during the ensuing five-year period.
+(5) the revenue-producing enterprise will maintain a significant level of productivity in Minnesota during the ensuing five-year period.

 (1) a description of the scope, nature, extent, and location of the proposed project, including the identity of the borrower and a preliminary or conceptual design of the project;